 Other ways to prevent data loss here are to use an alternative search engine.
 Everything you search for using

 Google is sent back and builds up a profile about your preferences.
-There are a good deal of privacy centric search engines that won’t record your search terms.
+There is a good deal of privacy-centric search engines that won’t record your search terms.
 Duck Duck Go being one of the more well known.

 5. Use Tor or Another Browser